Darshan98Solanki/ssd/readme.md

     Method:- GET
     required data : token required, {organization}
     where to use :- get bills based on organization

+20. route:-"/mark_as_all_paid"
+    Method:- PUT
+    required data : token required, {organization}
+    where to use :- use to update all bills under one organization

+21. route:-"/update_advanced_payment_amount"
+    Method:- PUT
+    required data : token required, {organization, amount}
+    where to use :- use to update the advanced payment amount to perticuler organization

+22. route:-"/fetch_todays_bills"
+    Method:- GET
+    required data : token required
+    where to use:- use to fetch todays bills
 # ssd ho gaya